MarcinBalejko/marcin-balejko-portfolio/README.md

-Marcin Balejko Portfolio
+Rails Portfolio
 ========
-My portfolio containing all of my projects and contact information.
+A simple portfolio app made with Ruby on rails
 ----------